nasa/CompDam_DGD/readme.md

 Length along the thickness-direction associated with the current integration point.

 ## State variables
-The table below lists all of the state variables in the model when used with solid or shell elements.
+The table below lists all of the state variables in the model.
 The model requires a minimum of 18 state variables.
 Additional state variables are defined depending on which (if any) shear nonlinearity and fiber compression features are enabled.
-For fiber compression model 1: nstatev = 19 and for model 3: nstatev = 26.
+For fiber compression model 1: nstatev = 19 and for model 3: nstatev = 25.
 For shear nonlinearity models 3 or 4: nstatev = 21.

 | # | Name             | Description                                                           |
 |---|------------------|-----------------------------------------------------------------------|